-Please note: The Psychology Department is in the process of restructuring the graduate program and will not be accepting applications for the 2016-17 academic year.
+Please note: The Psychology Department is in the process of restructuring the graduate program and will not be accepting applications for the 2016-17 and 2017-18 academic years.

 The Master of Arts program in psychology offers concentrations in: